pierre-dejoue/poly2tri/README.md

 ### Breaking

-- Renamed p2t::Triangle::CircumcircleContains(...): This was to fix a typo in the name
+- Renamed method p2t::Triangle::CircumcircleContains to fix a typo in the name
+- Renamed methods p2t::Triangle::{Get/Set}DelaunayEdge{CW/CCW} to fix a typo in their name

 ### Non-Breaking